CoCoEdit: Content-Consistent Image Editing via Region Regularized Reinforcement Learning: Experiments

 \subsection{Quantitative Results}

 As shown in~\cref{tab:exp_gedit} and~\cref{tab:exp_imgedit}, we first make quantitative comparisons between CoCoEdit and state-of-the-art methods on local editing tasks, for which content consistency is crucial.
 It can be clearly seen that CoCoEdit achieves a significant improvement over its baseline models (FLUX.1 Kontext or Qwen-Image-Edit) in consistency metrics (PSNR and SSIM) while improving their editing scores.
 For example, on GEdit-Bench-EN, CoCoEdit improves the PSNR of Qwen-Image-Edit and FLUX.1 Kontext by 2.8dB and 1.16dB, respectively, and improves their overall editing scores by 0.19 and 0.65, respectively.
 In comparison, existing RL-based approaches such as Edit-R1 and MotionNFT can only improve the editing scores but result in severe degradation in content preservation.
-For example, on GEdit-Bench-EN, Edit-R1 reduces the PSNR of the baseline models FLUX.1 Kontext and Qwen-Image-Edit by 5.15dB and 1.04dB, respectively.
-These results demonstrate that CoCoEdit addresses well the conflict between editing effects and content consistency.
-Overall, with FLUX.1 Kontext as the baseline model, CoCoEdit achieves the highest PSNR/SSIM scores with competitive overall editing scores on both GEdit-Bench-EN and ImgEdit-Bench; with Qwen-Image-Edit as the baseline model, CoCoEdit achieves the highest overall editing scores with highly competitive PSNR/SSIM scores.
+For example, on GEdit-Bench-EN, Edit-R1 reduces the PSNR of the baseline models FLUX.1 Kontext and Qwen-Image-Edit by 5.15dB and 1.04dB, respectively. {The significant improvements in PSNR and SSIM over the baselines are fundamentally the result of the enhanced consistency achieved by our CoCoEdit training framework.
+The high PSNR and SSIM scores reflect actual background preservation, rather than merely overfitting to the reward metrics.
+These results demonstrate that CoCoEdit addresses well the conflict between editing effects and content consistency.} {Furthermore, we evaluate our method and baselines using LPIPS and DINO structural distance. \textbf{Note that neither of them is used as the training reward}.
+CoCoEdit still demonstrates a significant advantage on these metrics, confirming that our method genuinely improves the content consistency of the edited results. } Overall, with FLUX.1 Kontext as the baseline model, CoCoEdit achieves the highest PSNR/SSIM/LPIPS/DINO scores with competitive overall editing scores on both GEdit-Bench-EN and ImgEdit-Bench; with Qwen-Image-Edit as the baseline model, CoCoEdit achieves the highest overall editing scores with highly competitive PSNR/SSIM/LPIPS/DINO scores.

 In the right column of~\cref{tab:exp_gedit} and~\cref{tab:exp_imgedit}, we show the human ranking of FLUX.1 Kontext and Qwen-Image-Edit and its RL-based variants (Edit-R1, MotionNFT and CoCoEdit), respectively.
 (Please refer to \textbf{Appendix \ref{subsec:appd_interface}} for the details of human subjective evaluation.)
 We see that CoCoEdit significantly outperforms its competitors in human preference, supporting the superiority of its objective results.

 Although CoCoEdit is trained on local editing samples, it does not compromise global editing capabilities. \cref{tab:exp_globaledit} compares the global editing performance of the baseline models and its RL-based methods.
 We see that CoCoEdit improves the base models across most metrics except minor drops on ImgEdit-Bench.
 (We include the `Extract' edit type due to the need of global layout change in most cases.)
 For FLUX.1 Kontext, CoCoEdit provides comparable performance to the baseline model across benchmarks.
 For Qwen-Image-Edit, CoCoEdit achieves the best scores of Style.
 The results demonstrate that global editing, especially Style and Tone that require structural preservation, can benefit from the pixel-level consistency training process.